Substitute for Brown Sugar in Chocolate Chip Cookies: Top Alternatives

 How to Substitute Stevia and Erythritol

-• Make use of one cup the erythritol for each one cup brown sugar.
+• Make use of one cup the erythritol for each one cup of brown sugar.

 • If you’re using stevia, adhere to the instructions of the manufacturer as it is much sweeter than sugar.